 Silicon Valley Bank and Signature Bank both failed in the United States during March 2023.
-The Company and the Policyholders are not materially exposed to either of these banks.
+Neither the Company nor our Policyholders are materially exposed to either of these banks.

-On March 19, 2023, UBS announced the acquisition of Credit Suisse following the latter experiencing financial difficulties.
+On March 19, 2023, UBS announced the acquisition of Credit Suisse due to the latter facing financial difficulties.
 The Company does not have a direct exposure to Credit Suisse.
+However, certain

-Certain Policyholders hold positions in funds managed by Credit Suisse Asset Management.
-Likewise, Policyholders may be indirectly exposed to Credit Suisse through cross-holdings in other funds managed by our other Fund Managers.
-These funds continue to be priced and remain liquid at the time of this report. .
+Policyholders held positions in funds managed by Credit Suisse Asset Management or had indirect exposure to Credit Suisse through crossholdings in other funds managed by our other Fund Managers